tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 __6. Template:__

-* Ansible is maainly used for managiing configurations of multiple servers and environments.
-Service wise or we can say cluster wise these config files may vary depending on the use case.
-BUt apart from some parameters all other setting remains same.
+* Ansible is mainly used for managing configurations of multiple servers and environments.
+Service-wise or we can say cluster-wise these config files may vary depending on the use case.But apart from some parameters all other setting remains same.

-* It is not feasible to create static files for each of these configurations.
-It's going to take time and we can say it is trivial.
+* It is not feasible to create static files for each of these configurations.It's going to take time and we can say it is trivial.

-* So if there is any way to manage these files then `Template` is the answer
+* So if there is any way to manage these files then `Template` is the answer.

 * A template in Ansible is a file which contains all your configuration parameters, but the dynamic values are given as variables.

 * During the playbook execution, depending on the conditions like which cluster you are using, the variables will be replaced with the relevant values.

+*